la-b-ib/LeafByte/README.md

 ## LeafByte  <a href=""><img align="right" width="150" height="150" src="https://raw.githubusercontent.com/la-b-ib/LeafByte/main/icons/leaf.gif"></a>

-**Making the web more sustainable, one page at a time**
+**Making the web more sustainable, one page at a time.**

-LeafByte is a Chrome extension that tracks and displays the carbon emissions of your web browsing, helping you make more environmentally conscious decisions online.
+**LeafByte is a Chrome extension that tracks and displays the carbon emissions of your web browsing, helping you make more environmentally conscious decisions online.**

 ## Features